 To be honest, there are many different lenses to look at a project from.
 Let me give you an example.
 We have our Active Response project which is one of our flagship Network Innovation Competition projects and it is basically to facilitate the uptake of electric vehicles.
-So that is Net-Zero Ready obviously, but from a technical perspective, it’s meshing different substations so that we can utilize spare capacity by sharing load between them.
+So that is Net-Zero Ready obviously, but from a technical perspective, it’s meshing different substations so that we can utilise spare capacity by sharing load between them.
 You could argue a project like this sits in either Net-Zero Ready or Efficient and Effective.
 But if I had to pick one, I would say Net-Zero Ready is the biggest challenge.
 If you keep that as your goal, then everything can revolve around it.

 EVs are of course very topical, what will happen with charging electric vehicles in London?
 We are working very closely with charge point operators, energy suppliers, vehicle manufacturers and government at local and national level to ensure that during this transition, we are the enablers.
 We strive to help accelerate and facilitate the uptake of electric vehicles.

 We will probably see a lot of charging hubs emerging across London and the wider country.
-In fact one of our innovation projects, Optimize Prime, is looking at working with different fleet depots.
+In fact one of our innovation projects, Optimise Prime, is looking at working with different fleet depots.
 We are working with Uber, Centrica and Royal Mail to see how they can accelerate this transition.
 The biggest challenge for many fleet operators is how to charge them.
 Once you have these depots electrified, there will be an influx of power required at certain times of the day and we will have to prepare our networks to meet that demand profile.

 So yes, EVs or any new trend can be disruptive.
 However, from a technical perspective, it's mainly the same issue; you just want to ensure you have enough solutions to enable it at the lowest cost and in the most efficient way for everyone.